What is the role of the hormone progesterone?

 What is progesterone?

 The corpus luteum, or corpus luteum, is a temporary structure formed in the ovary after ovulation, when the ovarian follicle ruptures to release an egg.
-It plays a crucial role in reproduction by secreting hormones, primarily progesterone and, to a lesser extent, estrogen.
-The progesterone produced by the corpus luteum is essential for preparing and maintaining the lining of the uterus (endometrium) for possible implantation of an embryo.
+It plays a crucial role in reproduction by secreting hormones, mainly progesterone and, to a lesser extent, estrogen.
+The progesterone produced by the corpus luteum is essential for preparing and maintaining the uterine lining (endometrium) for possible embryo implantation.
 If fertilization does not occur, the corpus luteum degenerates, leading to a drop in hormone levels and the onset of menstruation.

-Corpus luteum secretion and menstrual cycle
+Corpus luteum secretion and the menstrual cycle

-Preparation of the uterus and uterine lining
+Preparation of the uterus and uterine mucosa

-Role of progesterone in pregnancy
+The role of progesterone in pregnancy

 Progesterone and fertility disorders